 There is, however, a distinct danger in this impulse — to provide a level of self-effacing service that does not distract the researcher from his work.
 With the best of intentions, it can lead to a strategy of hiding the messy stuff, or laying a smooth, professional veneer over increasingly decrepit and under-funded infrastructure.
 And then there’s the degree to which the service mentality prevents librarians from engaging with faculty as true intellectual partners — developing the kind of relationships that foster frankness.
 (Of course, we need to be met half way.
 Why is it that librarians’ advocacy for open access initiatives has provoked such discomfort among faculty at so many institutions that the word on the street is now: don’t speak up, don’t be pushy, know your place?)

 Combined, these factors can mean librarians fail to blow the whistle on journal pricing and subsequent collections implications until it’s too late.
-(Witness the shock and anger of many faculty bodies at recent cancellations of humanities subscriptions or closures and consolidations of whole libraries at institutions around the country.)
+(Witness the shock and anger of many faculty bodies at recent cancellations of humanities subscriptions or closures and consolidations of whole academic presses at institutions around the country.)
 The University of California’s statement, its coverage in the Chronicle, and the open discourse that I hope it promotes among researchers and librarians is a great social positive — even beyond the impact I predict it will have on pricing models by monopolistic journal providers and the visibility it will provide for open-access alternatives like those outlined in the UC letter.
 We shouldn’t let this crisis go to waste, or overlook what it can reveal about the way we work together in higher ed.

 We’re in untenable and intertwingled positions, all of us.
 I advocate the talking cure.
 Why should the first rule of Journal Club be, for librarians and faculty alike, not to talk about Journal Club?